 Although a breast lift can be performed at almost any age, ideally we perform this after the patient is finished with childbearing.
 Pregnancy, childbirth and breast-feeding are possible after a lift but the results may be affected (more droop again).
 Of course, patients should be in overall good health and we insist patients be nicotine free at the time of surgery.

-In addition to the purely cosmetic use of breast lift procedures, we also perform a significant number of lifts on our breast reconstruction patients to help their natural breast better match their reconstructed breast.
+In addition to the purely cosmetic use of breast lift procedures, we also perform a number of lifts on breast reconstruction patients to help their natural breast better match their reconstructed breast.